Oyon84/Blog-Pages/ad/active-directory-protect-tier-0.md

 ![Tier 0 Logon flow](https://techcommunity.microsoft.com/t5/s/gxcuf89792/images/bS00MDUyODUxLTU1MDI5NmlERkMzNzM2RUVDNEVEQkJG?revision=21)

 ### The cloud
-The solution above is straightforward but does not provide any modern cloud-based security features such as, but not limited to:
+The solution above is straightforward but does not provide any modern cloud-based security features such as:
 - Multi factor Authentication
 - Conditional Access
 - Identity Protection

+There are more benefits to using Azure and Intune, but these 3 points are relevant to the topic.

 **Protecting Tier 0 the Cloud way**
 The cloud way of Protecting Tier 0 is by using an *Intune-managed PAW* and *Azure Virtual Desktop*, this approach is easy to implement and perfectly teams modern protection mechanisms with on-prem Active Directory.